marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 * Support for Vimeo videos in video sitemaps.
 * Support for HTML5 picture elements in image sitemaps.
 * Automatic daily creation of sitemaps.

+= Technical Requirements =
+* cURL 7.18.1 or higher.
+	* PHP 5.3 maybe compiled against a compatible cURL version in the most cases.
+PHP 5.4 or higher should by default provide a compatible cURL version.

 = Data Aggregation and Indexable File Types =
 I have published a detailed document about how the Sitemap Generator aggregates the data for the generation of sitemaps and which file types are getting indexed on my website.